 Batalha is the Portuguese word for battle.
 The monastery was built to celebrate Portugal’s victory over the Castilians in the Battle of Aljubarrota in 1385 and as a thank you from the Portuguese King João I to the Virgin Mary for answering his prayers to defeat the Spanish King Juan.
 The Spanish king was challenging King João’s right to the Portuguese throne as João was the illegitimate brother of the last King who had died leaving no heirs to the throne.

-It took more than a century to build, but work was halted in the mid 16th century when King João III decided to focus on Jerónimos Monastery in Belem near Lisbon.
+It took more than a century to build the Gothic style structure, but work was halted in the mid 16th century when King João III decided to focus on Jerónimos Monastery in Belem near Lisbon.